|Toughness||3 / 10 - easy and very shallow gradients except for rough trackbed near Bramber|

-The Downs Link starts just south of Guildford (train station), and heads south via Christs Hospital (train station) to the sea at Shoreham-by-Sea (train station) along 2 disused railways lines and a riverside cycle path.
+Follow a canal side path (or an official NCN cycle route) south from Guildford (train station) to the start of the Downs Link about 2 miles.
+Then follow the trackbed of a former railway south via Christs Hospital (train station) to the sea at Shoreham-by-Sea (train station) along 2 disused railways lines and a riverside cycle path.

 The route is almost entirely off-road along good hard surface tracks, although there are a couple of short road sections where the former route has been built over.
 Towards the end, there is a short section where the surface is stoney.
 Follow the route on a map before you start, and note the short off-road sections